asutherland/searchfox/docs/analysis.md

 In cases where we have accurate nestingRange information, we may be able to do neat tricks like highlight the area between braces or implement code folding.

+#### Experimental / in flux
+These fields, like the "structured" record type, are in flux as part of work on the fancy branch.

+A `type` may be emitted which is a string representation of the compiler's understanding of the type/return type of something.
+This will include qualifiers like const/it's a pointer/it's a reference.

+A `typesym` symbol may be emitted when the type corresponds to a type indexed by searchfox (which will inherently not include qualifiers unless we're talking about method signatures).

 ### Targets

 Target records additionally contain a `kind` property, a `pretty` property,